akf0676/packet-react/Chapter_03/README.md

 State should store simple data, ie a CSS class that hides or displays the component.
 Avoid duplicating props in state.

+##Componet Life Cycle Overview
+A component goes through differnt life cycle events.
+They help facilitate when we should initialise which part of the compont or when data is fetched. [url]https://www.bigbinary.com/videos/keep-up-with-reactjs/react-life-cycle-methods-in-depth